 Avoidant personality disorder (AVPD) is a very serious condition.
 It prevents a person from engaging in social situations and severely affects their mental health and self-esteem.
 In severe cases they may resort to self-harm or have thoughts of suicide.** People with avoidant personality disorder may want a life full of friends and socializing, but the disorder develops avoidant behavior that keeps affected individuals from pursuing this.
 At best, this makes the person socially awkward and lacking social skills.
 At worst, it keeps them confined to a life of loneliness.
 People with avoidant personality disorder may (and should) seek treatment through talk therapy or medication.

 **If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255, and is available 24/7.

 People with avoidant personality disorder are afraid of rejection or any social situations that may prove embarrassing.
 Though they crave intimacy, they fear taking any personal risks to make friends and find connections.

 Other commonly asked questions about avoidant personality disorder

 What is an example of avoidant personality disorder?

-What are three symptoms of avoidant personality?
+What are the three symptoms of avoidant personality?

-What causes an avoidant personality?
+What causes an avoidant personality disorder?